xtermi2/java21/README.md

       WARNING: Dynamic loading of agents will be disallowed by default in a future release
       ```
 - [JEP 452: Key Encapsulation Mechanism API](https://openjdk.org/jeps/452)
-    - Introduce an API for key encapsulation mechanisms (KEMs), an encryption technique for securing symmetric keys using public key cryptography.
+    - Introduce an API for key encapsulation mechanisms (KEMs), an encryption technique for securing symmetric keys
+      using public key cryptography.
     - KEMs will be an important tool for defending against quantum attacks.
-None of the existing cryptographic APIs in the Java Platform is capable of representing KEMs in a natural way.
+None of the existing cryptographic APIs in
+      the Java Platform is capable of representing KEMs in a natural way.
     - see example in `KemReceiver.java` and `KemSender.java`
 - [JEP 453: Structured Concurrency (Preview)](https://openjdk.org/jeps/453)
+    - Simplify concurrent programming by introducing an API for structured concurrency.
+Structured concurrency treats
+      groups of related tasks running in different threads as a single unit of work, thereby streamlining error handling
+      and cancellation, improving reliability, and enhancing observability.
+    - changes since last incubator in JDK 20:
+        - The only significant change is that the `StructuredTaskScope::fork(...)` method returns a `Subtask` rather
+          than a `Future`,
-    - TODO
+    - see example `StructuredConcurrency.java`

 ----------------------